 The historic split-rail fences line all of the Civil War Battlefields and make them easy to spot as you’re driving around the state.
 You’ll also benefit from amenities like on-site tours, picnic areas, walking trails, and park rangers who might be able to point out the perfect spot to capture a few photos.
 Be sure to stop by the visitor center and ask about the free trading cards.

 We have written a lot about Virginia’s wine scene and noted how just about every winery has some gorgeous views to take in while sipping on a glass of your favorite vintage, and fall is the best season to check out some of our favorites!Many wineries are located in or around the Blue Ridge Mountains and Shenandoah National Park, which makes them prime locations to enjoy autumn foliage.
-Veritas Vineyards in Afton, Virginia, Fox Meadow Winery in Linden, Virginia, and Little Washington Winery in Washington, Virginia are three of our favorite places to have a glass of wine, enjoy the beautiful scenery of wine country, and take photos of the changing leaves (and in each case their wine is worth the stop alone!).
+A few of our favorite places to enjoy the Virginia foliage are Veritas Vineyards in Afton, Fox Meadow Winery in Linden, Blue Valley Vineyard in Delaplane, and Little Washington Winery in Washington, Virginia.
+They’re great places to relax with a glass of wine, take in the scenery, and take photos of the changing leaves (and in each case their wine is worth the stop alone!).

 When is Peak Fall Foliage in Virginia?